 Shari is a passionate and tireless advocate for the Center and firmly believes in its role of raising awareness, counseling and treating patients, and conducting and sponsoring groundbreaking research which will benefit countless people who are touched by a BRCA mutation.

 Stacey Sager is an Emmy award winning reporter at WABC-TV, 'Eyewitness News,' where she has covered news in the tri-state area since 1996.
-She is also a BRCA1 survivor of two cancers, and a concerned mother of two.
+She is also a BRCA1 mutation carrier and a survivor of two cancers, and a concerned mother of two.

 Stacey was diagnosed with breast cancer at the young age of 30, and had a bilateral mastectomy.
 At 42, she went in for prophylactic surgery to remove her ovaries and fallopian tubes.
 That's when doctors found a pre-invasive ovarian cancer in her fallopian tubes.